-Survival Analysis in R Programming – Steps To Perform Analysis
+Survival Analysis in R Programming – Learn to Predict Accurately!

 In R, survival analysis particularly deals with predicting the time when a specific event is going to occur.
 It is also known as the analysis of time to death.

 To predict the number of days a person in the last stage will survive.
 We use the R package to carry out this analysis.

 In the R survival package, a function named surv() takes the input data as an R formula.
 It creates a survival object among the chosen variables for analysis.
 Thus, after this survfit() is being used to create a plot for the analysis.